wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot_Flow.md

   ---

 - Add an HTTP Rquest node above Live Chat or In-App Messaging node
-- Drag the Green node edge connector from Branch to Http request node and select checkStock
+- Drag the Green node edge connector from Branch to HTTP Request node and select checkStock
 - Drag another Green node edge connector from Branch to Live Chat or In-App Messaging node (it will auto select **None of the above**)
 - Drag the rest of the Red and Orange node edge connectors to the Close Conversation node
-- Drag the Green node edge from HTTP Request node to the
+- Drag the Green node edge from HTTP Request node to the Live Chat or In-app Messaging node
 - Open the HTTP Request Node:
   > Method: Post
   >